 On the other hand, federal felonies are aggressively prosecuted and the punishment is often severe.
 Most federal crimes carry longer terms of incarceration than their state-level counterparts.
 For instance, a typical drug trafficking offense carries a mandatory minimum of ten (10) years in federal prison.
 Accordingly, whenever you face a federal felony, it is imperative that you retain a skilled Santa Ana federal crimes attorney to fight on your behalf.

 Early Intervention is Critical

 Retaining a federal criminal defense lawyer at the earliest stages of the case can help protect you from incriminating yourself with government agents.
 Our office handles cases all throughout the criminal process including pre-indictment.
 Early intervention from a competent and experienced lawyer can help legally deflect the government’s case and avoid being charged altogether.

 Santa Ana is home to the United States District Court for the Southern Division of the Central District of California.
 Any federal crime occurring within the expansive district may lead to your case being tried in Santa Ana.
 Ordinarily, however, Santa Ana federal courthouse is assigned cases that occur within Orange County, including Newport Beach.

 Contact an Experienced Santa Ana Federal Crimes Attorney

-If you or a loved one is being investigated or has been charged with a federal offense, you need to work with an experienced federal crimes defense lawyer.
+If you or a loved one is being investigated or has been charged with a federal offense, you need to work with an experienced Santa Ana federal crimes defense attorney.
 At the Law Offices of John D. Rogers, we are committed to going against federal prosecutors are strive to achieve the best possible result.
 Hiring an unqualified attorney can be devastating to your case and future and lead to many years of incarceration.
 Contact us today to schedule a free confidential consultation.